dishanijhawan/Data-Analysis-Projects/README.md

 # 3. HR Analytics Dashboard (Power BI)

 This dashboard basically shows the attritions taking place in a company and what can be the possible reasons for it.
+This dashboard shows visualisations for the reasons of this attrition.

 # 4. Sales Dashboard (Power BI)